avwsolutions/DOD-AMS-Workshop/workshop.md

 	}
 ```

 Since most of the information that we gathered is logging, it doesn't mean that we can save some metrics to enrich a dashboard.
 To do this correctly we have to make sure we commit our field value in the correct format, which is an *Integer*.
-Default a field is parsed out with **grok** or **kv** as *String*, but with strings we can't create an histogram over time.
+Default a field is parsed out with **grok** or **kv** as *String*, but with strings we can't create a histogram over time.

 > Note : Also be aware that the first entry of an attribute in elasticsearch will define the datatype.